 Another trap is eating unusually high amounts of sugary foods -- cookies, candy canes, shortbread, pie, and caramel covered popcorn are a few that come to mind.

-Yes, its the holidays which are a special time of year, so celebrate and indulge a little!
+Yes, it’s the holidays which are a special time of year, so celebrate and indulge a little!
 But it's easy to go overboard, especially when there's sweets around every corner at the office and leftover pies and cookies galore around the house.
-Developing self awareness around what our particular trigger foods are, being the adult and exercising self control are all part of the work it takes to maintain good health.
+Developing self-awareness around what our particular trigger foods are, being the adult and exercising self-control are all part of the work it takes to maintain good health.

 The same goes for alcohol consumption.
 Having a couple of drinks to celebrate is just fine!
 But there are smarter ways to go about consuming alcohol.
 We cover some strategies for intelligent drinking, including how to mitigate a hangover with pickle juice in this article.